puzzleos/uefi-shim_review/README.md

 -------------------------------------------------------------------------------
 What organization or people are asking to have this signed:
 -------------------------------------------------------------------------------

-[your text here]
+> Cisco Systems, Inc.

 -------------------------------------------------------------------------------
 What product or service is this for:
 -------------------------------------------------------------------------------

-[your text here]
+> PuzzleOS, a Linux based appliance OS used in a number of Cisco products.

 -------------------------------------------------------------------------------
 What's the justification that this really does need to be signed for the whole world to be able to boot it:
 -------------------------------------------------------------------------------

-[your text here]
+> PuzzleOS is designed to run on any platform that supports UEFI Secure Boot and the easiest way to support the largest number of systems is to have a shim bootloader signed by Microsoft.

 -------------------------------------------------------------------------------
 Who is the primary contact for security updates, etc.
 -------------------------------------------------------------------------------
-- Name:
+> - Name: Paul Moore
-- Position:
+> - Position: Engineering Technical Leader, Cisco
-- Email address:
+> - Email address: pmoore2@cisco.com, paul@paul-moore.com
-- PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the Linux community:
+> - PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the Linux community:
+> 7100AADFAE6E6E940D2E0AD655E45A5AE8CA7C8A

 -------------------------------------------------------------------------------
 Who is the secondary contact for security updates, etc.
 -------------------------------------------------------------------------------
-- Name:
+> - Name: Serge Hallyn
-- Position:
+> - Position: Principal Engineer, Cisco
-- Email address:
+> - Email address: shallyn@cisco.com, sergeh@kernel.org
-- PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the Linux community:
+> - PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the Linux community:
+> 66D0387DB85D320F8408166DB175CFA98F192AF2

 -------------------------------------------------------------------------------
 Please create your shim binaries starting with the 15.4 shim release tar file: